alexdmoss/alexos.dev/medium/03-Squeezing-GKE-System-Resources-In-Small-Clusters.md

 **Spoiler Alert!** This blog is *really* about Vertical Pod Autoscaling and patching of `kube-system` workloads in GKE.
 It just might not sound like it at the start :smile: If you're not interested in how I got there and just want to jump to the good stuff - I've summarised it at the bottom of the post.

+To read about this in a bit more detail, see my personal blog post here: https://mosstech.io/2019/09/28/squeezing-gke-system-resources/

 ---

 If, like me, you run a small GKE cluster of your own to try out things - perhaps running a handful of small websites on it - then you may find it uncomfortable of your available Compute resources are used up just keeping Google Kubernetes Engine itself running.
 This is not surprising - Google are going set things up on the assumption you're running things at a reasonable scale, and want to use many of the extra features they've set up for you.
 But in this case, you don't.